-Award recipients must be enrolled in at least 12 semester units of graduate study and/or research during the tenure of the award.
+Award recipients must be enrolled full-time in at least 12 units of permissible coursework in a given semester, including course credits for supervised research or teaching occurring during the academic year, such as 295, 299, and 399 units.
 Financial support will not be given to students with part-time status.